 If we were to place a young Cruyff into that fluid setup, surrounded by the likes of Thiago, Muller and Vidal would he be found out, or flourish in a side that is essentially his creation?
 We can only speculate, but it would be highly unlike that the icon of Dutch football would look out of place, even this many years.

 Dutch journalist Hubert Smeets described Cruyff as, “the first player who understood that he was an artist, and the first who was able and willing to collectivise the art of sports.”

 It was this approach to football that made Cruyff a step ahead of his peers, the reason why he was such a consistent tactical innovator and the reason why he would be one of the few players who could thrive in a different generation of football.

 Sometimes when watching archive footage of iconic players, you get the sense that they were very much products of their time, and that against modern opposition they would not fare as well.
 With Cruyff, his footballing intelligence and style is both of its time, and distinctly present day.

 So, would a young Johan Cruyff survive and thrive in the modern game?
-It seems almost certainly so.
+It’s as likely as it is for you to find a great William Hill promo code.
 With two of the most successful clubs in the modern era playing a type of football so closely associated with the great man, and the world’s greatest player operating in a very similar position, it seems as though Cruyff would be just fine.